 HOW MUCH WILL THE NEW “FINAL” OVERTIME RULE COST EMPLOYERS?

 The DOL projects that adherence to the new final rule will cost employers approximately $295 million per year over the first ten years, including initial familiarization and adjustment expenses.
-The new rule will also impact retirement plan sponsors that are providing match contributions on employee deferrals or other employer contributions based on employee compensation levels.
+The new rule will also impact employee retirement plans and their sponsors that are providing match contributions on employee deferrals or other employer contributions based on employee compensation levels.
 Joe DeSilva, the senior vice president and general manager of ADP Retirement Services, says, “I think the additional cost will be somewhat sizeable.”

 Employers may consider creating more part-time positions so that they can avoid characterizing employees as full-timers to whom the new rule would apply.
 In some cases, this could violate the Employee Retirement Security Act (ERISA) protections against interference of benefits and thus potentially subject employers to lawsuits.
 Before an employer in central Florida takes any action in response to the DOL’s new final rule, consult an experienced Daytona Beach small business attorney to ensure that you’re in compliance with the law and that any action you take won’t generate lawsuits against you.